-With most loan programs, you can accept a gift to be used for 100% of your down payment, closing costs, and/or earnest money.
-However, there is an exact process for accepting gift funds that we both must follow to comply with Agency Guidelines (not just our bank’s guidelines).
+Most loan programs allow you to receive “gift funds” to be used toward your closing costs, down payment, and/or reserves.
+However, there is process for accepting gift funds that both the borrower and lender must follow to comply with agency guidelines (not just our bank’s guidelines).

 A gift for a down payment using FHA financing may come from sources such as: family members, close friend, the borrower’s employer or a charitable organization such as a church.
 With that said, HUD/FHA clearly states that these funds must be completely documented (paper trail from source, meaning a copy of the donor’s bank statement showing the ability for them to gift the money ) and the donor must complete a gift letter.
 We will provide you a copy of a blank gift letter to complete once a property address is identified.

 On the other hand, a FANNIE MAE or FREDDIE MAC loan (conventional loan) allows for the donor to wire the gift funds to escrow eliminating the papertrail process for having to request a copy of the donor’s bank statements.